JackXueIndiana/DeepSeek-R1-Install-Win11/README.md

 ~~~

 ## Try out
-Upon successfully installation, you can start chat with the model:
+Upon successfully installation, you can start chat with the model.
+The speed of response generation is amazingly good even on a pretty elementary laptop.
 ~~~
 (base) C:\Users\xinxue\deepseek-r1>ollama run deepseek-r1:1.5b
 >>> hello